-History of French pastry: everything you need to know about the Yule log
+History of French pastries: everything you need to know about the Yule log, the star of Christmas Eve celebrations

-Chestnut, chocolate, fruit, iced or rolled, large or small: the Yule log is the ultimate holiday dessert!
-But where does it come from, and what's its history?
+With chestnuts, chocolate, fruit, ice cream or rolled, small or large: the Yule log is the ultimate holiday dessert!
+But where does it come from, and what is its history?
+Let us tell you.

 It's the star of our Christmas meals, the one we sometimes look forward to more than our presents: the Yule log comes in a thousand and one flavors.
 There's something for everyone: mascarpone or buttercream, vanilla, chocolate, chestnuts, candied fruit...
 Personalization even comes in the form of small decorations added to this much-loved cake.
 In the Renaissance and during the Revolution, tradition dictated that the log should be... hot!